jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ## 1. Introduction

-**WhiteboxTools** is an advanced geospatial data analysis engine developed by Prof. John Lindsay ([webpage](http://www.uoguelph.ca/~hydrogeo/index.html); [jblindsay](https://github.com/jblindsay)) at the [University of Guelph's](http://www.uoguelph.ca) [*Geomorphometry and Hydrogeomatics Research Group*](http://www.uoguelph.ca/~hydrogeo/index.html). *WhiteboxTools* can be used to perform common geographical information systems (GIS) analysis operations, such as cost-distance analysis, distance buffering, and raster reclassification.
+***WhiteboxTools*** is an advanced geospatial data analysis engine developed by Prof. John Lindsay ([webpage](http://www.uoguelph.ca/~hydrogeo/index.html); [jblindsay](https://github.com/jblindsay)) at the [University of Guelph's](http://www.uoguelph.ca) [Geomorphometry and Hydrogeomatics Research Group](http://www.uoguelph.ca/~hydrogeo/index.html) (GHRG).
+The project began in January 2017 and quickly evolved in terms of its analytical capabilities. *WhiteboxTools* can be used to perform common geographical information systems (GIS) analysis operations, such as cost-distance analysis, distance buffering, and raster reclassification.
 Remote sensing and image processing tasks include image enhancement (e.g. panchromatic sharpening, contrast adjustments), image mosaicing, numerous filtering operations, simple classification (k-means), and common image transformations. *WhiteboxTools* also contains advanced tooling for spatial hydrological analysis (e.g. flow-accumulation, watershed delineation, stream network analysis, sink removal), terrain analysis (e.g. common terrain indices such as slope, curvatures, wetness index, hillshading; hypsometric analysis; multi-scale topographic position analysis), and LiDAR data processing.
 LiDAR point clouds can be interrogated (LidarInfo, LidarHistogram), segmented, tiled and joined, analyized for outliers, interpolated to rasters (DEMs, intensity images), and ground-points can be classified or filtered. *WhiteboxTools* is not a cartographic or spatial data visualization package; instead it is meant to serve as an analytical backend for other data visualization software, mainly GIS.

+> In this manual, ***WhiteboxTools*** refers to the standalone geospatial analysis library, a collection of tools contained within a compiled binary executable command-line program and the associated Python scripts that are distributed alongside the binary file (e.g. *whitebox_tools.py* and *wb_runner.py*). ***Whitebox Geospatial Analysis Tools*** and ***Whitebox GAT*** refer to the GIS software, which includes a user-interface (front-end), point-and-click tool interfaces, and cartographic data visualization capabilities.

 Although *WhiteboxTools* is intended to serve as a source of plugin tools for the [*Whitebox Geospatial Analysis Tools (GAT)*](http://www.uoguelph.ca/~hydrogeo/Whitebox/) open-source GIS project, the tools contained in the library are stand-alone and can run outside of the larger *Whitebox GAT* project.
 See [*Usage*](#usage) for further details.
-There have been a large number of requests to call *Whitebox GAT* tools and functionality from outside of the Whitebox user-interface (e.g. from Python automation scripts). *WhiteboxTools* is intended to meet these usage requirements.
+There have been a large number of requests to call *Whitebox GAT* tools and functionality from outside of the *Whitebox GAT* user-interface (e.g. from Python automation scripts). *WhiteboxTools* is intended to meet these usage requirements.
+The current version of *Whitebox GAT* contains many equivelent tools to those found in the *WhiteboxTools* library, although they are developed using the Java programming language.
+A future version of *Whitebox GAT* will replace these previous tools with the new *WhiteboxTools* backend.
+This transition will occur over the next several releases.
 Eventually most of the approximately 450 tools contained within *Whitebox GAT* [will be ported](tool_porting.md) to *WhiteboxTools*.
 In addition to separating the processing capabilities and the user-interface (and thereby reducing the reliance on Java), this migration should significantly improve processing efficiency.
 This is because [Rust](https://www.rust-lang.org/en-US/), the programming language used to develop *WhiteboxTools*, is generally [faster than the equivalent Java code](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=rust&lang2=java) and because many of the *WhiteboxTools* functions are designed to process data in parallel wherever possible.
 In contrast, the older Java codebase included largely single-threaded applications.

-> In this manual, *WhiteboxTools* refers to the standalone geospatial analysis library, a collection of tools contained within a compiled binary executable command-line program and the associated Python scripts that are distributed alongside the binary file (e.g. *whitebox_tools.py* and *wb_runner.py*). *Whitebox Geospatial Analysis Tools* and *Whitebox GAT* refer to the complete GIS software, which includes a user-interface (front-end), point-and-click tool interfaces, and cartographic data visualization capabilities.

-The *WhiteboxTools* project is related to the [*GoSpatial*](https://github.com/jblindsay/go-spatial) project, which has similar goals but is designed using the Go programming language instead of Rust. *WhiteboxTools* has however superseded the *GoSpatial* project, having subsumed all of its functionality.
+In addition to *Whitebox GAT*, the *WhiteboxTools* project is related to other GHRG software projects including, the [*GoSpatial*](https://github.com/jblindsay/go-spatial) project, which has similar goals but is designed using the Go programming language instead of Rust. *WhiteboxTools* has however superseded the *GoSpatial* project, having subsumed all of its functionality. *GoSpatial* users should now transition to *WhiteboxTools*.

 ## 2. Installation